pkardas/notes/books/ddd.md

 narrow.
 Write this statement early and revise it as you gain new insight.

 HIGHLIGHTED CORE.
-The mental labor of constantly filtering the model to identify key parts absorbs concentration better spent on design thinking and it requires comprehensive knowledge of the model.
+The mental labor of constantly filtering the model to identify key parts absorbs concentration better spent on design thinking, and it requires comprehensive knowledge of the model.
 Therefore, write a brief document that describes the core domain and the primary interactions among core elements.

 COHESIVE MECHANISMS.
 Computations sometimes reach a level of complexity that begins to bloat the design.
 The